-The Elexon representative noted that Elexon are looking at how to implement an interim solution by the end of the year and believe that a fully developed solution will be completed in a timeframe of around 18 months.
+The Elexon representative noted that Elexon are looking at how to implement an interim solution to secondary metering by the end of the year and believe that a fully developed solution will be completed in a timeframe of around 18 months.
 The Elexon representative took an action to share relevant information related to potential solutions including a consultation and subsequent responses as well as a previously issued thought paper on the topic.